-This is a regional project meeting that aims to discuss the progress of the Blue Solutions project preparation phase.
+This is a regional project meeting that discussed the progress of the Blue Solutions project preparation phase.

-The regional meeting will provide an opportunity for the beneficiary countries of the IMO/PEMSEA project, namely Cambodia, Indonesia, Malaysia, Philippines, Thailand, and Vietnam, to share information on their respective national GHG pilot projects, including their potential contribution to the achievement of Nationally Determined Contributions (NDCs) under the United Nations Framework Convention on Climate Change (UNFCCC).
+The regional meeting provided an opportunity for the beneficiary countries of the IMO/PEMSEA project, namely Cambodia, Indonesia, Malaysia, Philippines, Thailand, and Viet Nam, to share information on their respective national GHG pilot projects, including their potential contributions to the achievement of Nationally Determined Contributions (NDCs) under the United Nations Framework Convention on Climate Change (UNFCCC).

 - To enhance awareness by sharing perspectives on GHG reduction priorities in the maritime sector among policymakers, managers, and practitioners

 - To identify national GHG reduction pilot project initiatives, opportunities, and challenges for further development of GHG mitigation programs

 - To explore potential value-adding focus areas and partners and confirm interest and informal endorsement of next steps for the Blue Solutions project